-Most LTC centers still believe growth will come from hospitals, and nothing else is needed.
+Most skilled nursing centers still believe growth will come from hospitals, and nothing else is needed.

 Hospitals are now your competitors with hospital owned nursing homes, home health care, out patient therapies, and other post hospital care services.
 Most hospitals won’t even let you in the hospital to see patients until the patient has decided to work with your center.
 They control where patients are discharged by saying things like, “if you decide to use our nursing home for therapy your doctor will be able to see you there and continue to care for you.”
 They are very good at giving the patient a reason to pick them over all other competitors.